A)Throughout his studies in pediatrics, each student should acquire and use knowledge regarding:

 The final grading of students for the course of Pediatrics IA-IB 0323 is equally calculated based on the scores received from both written and oral evaluation (each one 50% of the final score)

 The grading scale is between 0 and 10 for both written and oral examination.

-After implementation of the European Credit Transfer Systeam (ECTS) in the Faculty of Medicine, Aristotle University of Thessaloniki, the score of the written examination will also be presented in the form of A, B, C, D, E, F where: A = 10%, B = 25%, C = 30%, D = 25%, E = 10%, F = failure.
+After implementation of the European Credit Transfer Systeam (ECTS) in the School of Medicine, Aristotle University of Thessaloniki, the score of the written examination will also be presented in the form of A, B, C, D, E, F where: A = 10%, B = 25%, C = 30%, D = 25%, E = 10%, F = failure.
 The ECTS system initially divides students into two groups: those who succeeded-passed and those who failed; then it assesses the performance of these two groups separately.
 Thus,l those who succeeded are further divided into five subgroups the best 10% are awarded an A grade, the next 25% a B grade, the following 30% a C, the following 25% a D and the final 10% an E.

 1) ORAL EXAMINATION: At the end of a six-week course, students are orally evaluated in the wards and the corresponding score is recorded in the bulletin of each student.
 Performance during evaluation in the wards is counted towards the overall oral grade.
 Performance during oral presentation work (power point and during examination on a virtual (electronic) patient are also counted towards the overall oral grade.

-The syllabus includes all chapters of Pediatrics.
+The oral exam includes the whole curriculum of Pediatrics.

 CURRICULUM IN CLINICAL TRAINING FOR STUDENTS OF THE IA-IB SEMESTERS

 5.Fever of unknown origin

 14.Urinary Tract Infection